Blog ComparisonsTop 18 Canny Alternatives in 2025

 How much does Sleekplan cost?

-Sleekplan offers a free plan, but we recommend Featurebase since it provides many more features, like roadmaps, which Sleekplan doesn't include.
+Sleekplan offers a free tier, but we recommend Featurebase since it provides many more features, like roadmaps, which Sleekplan doesn't include.
+Almost all of its key features are included in the last $38/month plan, offering post-merging, custom domain, and user segmentation.

 Sleekplan reviews: